internetsistemas/guides/best-practices/rspec/README.md

 * Use a Fake to stub requests to external services.
 * Use integration tests to execute the entire app.
 * Use non-SUT methods in expectations when possible.
 * Prefer a plain object with only the required fields filled instead a `factory` when possible.
+(If your tests need only one field, you dont need to build a hole object.)
-* Use `build` instead of `create` when you don't need the `object` to be persisted.
+* Use `FactoryGirl` `build` instead of `create` when you don't need the `object` to be persisted. (`build` will not persiste the object, while `create` will.)
 * Don't overuse `it` when dont needed, instead group your tests with same focus under one `it`.
+(Remember each `it` will call all scoped `let` and `before` blocks.)
 * Avoid `!` on `let!` when you don't need it.
+(Lazy `let` will be invoked only when called, `let!` will be called before each example.)
 * Define objects inside the scope they will be used.
 Only define then in the begining if they will be used in ALL exemples.
 * If the tests are getting too complex, maybe the code need some refactor.